 Although the dynamic and electrodynamic speaker is widely used now, the first speaker to be used in the world were horns.
 A horn loudspeaker is a loudspeaker that uses an acoustic horn to increase the overall efficiency of the driving element.

 From the 1880s to the 1990’s Thomas Edison, Magnavox, and Victor developed well-performing horns.
 The problem with horns was that they could not amplify the sounds as much as it was expected.
 Since horns did not use electricity there were many issues with their uses.

 People today only collect horns as novelty items otherwise the electrical speaker with their excellence stole the market.

 First electronic loudspeaker

 In 1861, Johann Philipp Reis invented the first simple type of speaker.
-Reis was a self-taught inventor who installed a speaker in his telephone, Reis was also a teacher a friedrichsdorf.
+Reis was a self-taught inventor who installed a speaker in his telephone, Reis was also a teacher a Friedrichsdorf.

 It could only reproduce clear tones but after a few revisions, it was also able to reproduce muffled speech.
-Later on, Alexander Graham who was the inventor of telephones worked to produce speaker based on Reis’s work.
+Later on, Alexander Graham who was the inventor of telephones worked to produce speakers based on Reis’s work.

 Electromagnetic coil-driven speaker